Skip to content

 # Cipher list (applies to both server and client)

-# Enforce server cipher preference (all Postfix versions; aliased as tls_server_cipher_preference in 3.6+)
+# Enforce server cipher preference (all Postfix versions)

 tls_preempt_cipherlist = yes